gokulm/BoltOn/docs/requestor.md

 <br /> To create a request that doesn't have any response and doesn't require unit of work.
 * `IRequest<out TResponse>`
 <br /> To create a request with response of type TResponse and doesn't require unit of work.
-* `ICommand`
-<br /> To create a request that doesn't have any response and that requires unit of work.
-A transaction with isolation level **ReadCommitted** will be started for the requests that implement this interface.
-* `ICommand<out TResponse>`
-<br /> To create a request with response of type TResponse and that requires require unit of work.
-A transaction with isolation level **ReadCommitted** will be started for the requests that implement this interface.
-* `IQuery<out TResponse>`
-<br /> To create a request with response of type TResponse and that requires unit of work.
-A transaction with isolation level ReadCommitted will be started for the requests that implement this interface.
-<br /> If **BoltOn.Data.EF** package is installed and bolted, DbContexts' ChangeTracker.QueryTrackingBehavior will be set to `QueryTrackingBehavior.NoTracking` and `ChangeTracker.AutoDetectChangesEnabled` will be set to false in [DbContextFactory](../data/#dbcontextfactory).

-In case if you want a custom request type with a different isolation level, you could create an interface and customize `UnitOfWorkOptionsBuilder` by overriding it or by creating a new one.
-Check out this custom request type called `IQueryUncommitted` with isolation level **ReadUncommitted** [here](../optional/#iqueryuncommitted).

 The **response** can be any value or reference type.